VisaLobby

 Transitioning from Studies to Work

 Nearly 194,300 people (47%) who came in 2023 switched to work-related visas, according to data.
-To find work and maybe obtain permanent status, many are abusing the system.
+To find work and potentially obtain permanent status, many are taking advantage of the system.

 Many of these people go on to work in the social care industry.
-There are an estimated 150,000 openings in this industry, and about half of those who switch to work visas end up working in it.
+There are an estimated 150,000 openings in this industry, and approximately half of those who switch to work visas ultimately find employment in it.
 This represents roughly 10% of the potential labour in the industry.

 Migration Figures and Policy Impact

-One of the main causes of the record-high net migration numbers is the abuse of student visas.
+One of the leading causes of the record-high net migration numbers is the abuse of student visas.
 The net migration for the year ended June 2023 was 906,000.
-This number is four times greater than what it was before Brexit when the UK was trying to "reclaim control of its borders."
+This number is four times greater than what it was before Brexit, when the UK was trying to “reclaim control of its borders.”

 More stringent immigration laws have since been implemented.
-Rishi Sunak, the former prime minister, put policies in place to restrict the number of dependents who may travel with students.
+Rishi Sunak, the former Prime Minister, implemented policies to limit the number of dependents who can travel with students.
 Additionally, he increased the pay threshold for skilled workers from £26,200 to £38,700.

 Net migration has decreased by over 20% to 728,000 as a result of these regulations.
 In the year ending in September 2024, there were 19% fewer overseas students.
 The percentage of students switching to work visas is still high despite this.